Skip to main content

 The @throwOnFieldError directive can be added to fragments and queries.
 When this directive is used, the Relay runtime will throw an exception if a field with a field error is encountered while reading the fragment or query, or if Relay is missing data due to a graph relationship change.

 In addition to causing the Relay runtime to throw an exception if a field error is encountered, the @throwOnFieldError directive also enables generation of non-null Flow types for fields that have the @semanticNonNull directive in the schema.
 This means that if a field has the @semanticNonNull directive, the generated Flow type for that field will be non-nullable; if an error were to occur while reading that field, the thrown exception will prevent your application from receiving a null value.
+Making a previously-nullable field non-null may make many existing @required directives unnecessary; you can use the remove-unnecessary-required-directives codemod to clean these up.

 To use the @throwOnFieldError directive, add it to a fragment or query in your Relay code.
 For example: